Probability distributions

 • The results of both tests were conclusive (i.e., neither test kit produced an unusable result).

-With these two tests — there are three possible outcomes:
+With these two tests — there are three possible outcomes in the experiment:

 1. Both tests come up negative (i.e., \(k=0\) positive results)